-In the opinion of management, all adjustments, consisting only of normal, recurring adjustments, considered necessary for a fair statement of the condensed consolidated financial statements as of September 30, 2023, and for the three and nine months ended September 30, 2023 and 2022, have been included, unless otherwise indicated.
-Amounts presented in the condensed consolidated financial statements have been calculated using non-rounded amounts for all periods presented and therefore certain amounts may not compute or tie to prior year financial statements due to rounding.
+In the opinion of management, all adjustments, consisting only of normal, recurring adjustments, considered necessary for a fair statement of the condensed consolidated financial statements as of September 30, 2023 March 31, 2024, and for the three and nine months ended September 30, 2023 March 31, 2024 and 2022, 2023, have been included, unless otherwise indicated.
+Amounts presented in the condensed consolidated financial statements have been calculated using non-rounded amounts for all periods presented and therefore certain amounts may not compute or tie to prior year financial statements due to rounding. compute.

-The results of operations for the three and nine months ended September 30, 2023 are not necessarily indicative of the results that may be expected for any other interim period, or any full year period.
-Our condensed consolidated financial statements should be read together with our audited consolidated financial statements contained in our Annual Report on Form 10-K for the year ended December 31, 2022.
+The results of operations for the three and nine months ended September 30, 2023 March 31, 2024 are not necessarily indicative of the results that may be expected for any other interim period, or any full year period.
+Our condensed consolidated financial statements should be read together with our audited consolidated financial statements contained in our Annual Report on Form 10-K for the year ended December 31, 2022 December 31, 2023.